-“The Afro,” chronicles the history of afro-textured hair in America and gives the viewer a glimpse into how it is perceived and treated throughout the world.
+“The Afro documentary,” chronicles the history of afro-textured hair in America and gives the viewer a glimpse into how it is perceived and treated throughout the world.

 DIRECTOR / PRODUCER